Ankr-network/ankr-docs/pages/staking/for-integrators/dev-details/ftm-liquid-staking-mechanics.md

 [FantomPool](https://ftmscan.com/address/0x84db6eE82b7Cf3b47E8F19270abdE5718B936670) — contract on Fantom Chain where the user sends their initial staking or unstaking request.

-[aFTMb](https://ftmscan.com/address/0xB42bF10ab9Df82f9a47B86dd76EEE4bA848d0Fa2) — contract on Fantom Chain that mints or burns aBNBb tokens for the user in 1:1 ratio with the staked amount.
+[aFTMb](https://ftmscan.com/address/0xB42bF10ab9Df82f9a47B86dd76EEE4bA848d0Fa2) — contract on Fantom Chain that mints or burns aFTMb tokens for the user in 1:1 ratio with the staked amount.

+[aFTMc](https://ftmscan.com/address/0xCfC785741Dc0e98ad4c9F6394Bb9d43Cd1eF5179) — contract on Fantom Chain that mints or burns aFTMc tokens for the user in the amount defined by the current [FTM–aFTMc ratio](https://ftmscan.com/address/0xCfC785741Dc0e98ad4c9F6394Bb9d43Cd1eF5179#readProxyContract#F10).

 FantomStub — contract that delegates stakes to a validator from the validator set.
 The contract is needed to avoid Fantom intrinsic restrictions.
 The address is not given, as the user never directly interacts with the contract.